decoherer/sellmeier/README.md

     [2610.7103751284417, 2611.904576863314, 2613.0860848560083]

-Here are two ways to generate the phasematching curves for a given period.
+Here are several different ways to generate the phasematching curves for a given period.

 ```python